A reading text analysis tool

-- More support for other readability scores.
+- More support for analyzing the complexity of texts.

-- Maybe support other languages.
+- Support other languages.

-Python3, click and requests.
+Python3 and requests.

 Drat is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.